MestreTM/AnFireAPI-Anime-Player/.github/README.md

 ## Licença

-Este projeto é open-source.
-Consulte o [GitHub](https://github.com/MestreTM/AnFireAPI) para mais detalhes.
+Este projeto é distribuído sob a licença MIT.
+Veja o arquivo LICENSE para mais detalhes.

 ---